 What is the role of our Team Safety Officer?

-The Team Safety Officer supports your team to adhere to the safety protocols and monitor the health checks, attendance tracking and other mandatory requirements. (ie. ensure all players/coaches have completed the RSVP and health check in the app BEFORE they can participate, remove any participant from the app who RSVP’d but is not in attendance, ensure all players/coaches/parents adhere to bylaws and facility protocols, etc.) This document provides further info on the team safety officer role.
-The “Managers” page on our website has more info.
+The Team Safety Officer supports your team to adhere to the safety protocols and monitor the health checks, attendance tracking and other mandatory requirements. (ie. ensure all players/coaches have completed the RSVP and health check in the app BEFORE they can participate, remove any participant from the app who RSVP’d but is not in attendance, ensure all players/coaches/parents adhere to bylaws and facility protocols, keep extra paper copies of waivers/health check forms on hand, etc.) This document provides further info on the team safety officer role.
+The “Managers” page on our website also has more info.

 For questions or support, please contact our SCRA Safety Officers: